apereo/openEQUELLA-cloudprovidersdk/docs/registration.md

 - `institution` - The institution URL requesting the registration.
 - `register` - An institution relative URI which you must POST a cloud provider JSON registration to.
 This URL can only be used once and will expire within an hour.

-If your registration is successful you will receive a registration response which contains:
+If your registration is successful you will receive a JSON registration response (`ProviderRegistrationResponse`) which contains:

 - The full cloud provider registration JSON, which will include the "provider id" and oauth credentials for authenticating into the openEQUELLA instance.
 - A forward URL to redirect the browser back into openEQUELLA.

 # Cloud Provider Registration data

-The format of the registration JSON is available in a typescript defintion file [here](../registration/index.d.ts).
+The format of the registration JSON is available in a typescript defintion file [here](../registration/index.d.ts) (`ProviderRegistration`).

 ```json
 {